speeduino/wiki.js/boards/3rd_party/wtmtronics/NO2C_for_Speeduino.md

 NO2C DB
 -------

-A daughter board that stacks on top of the NO2C v0.2.x and vCx boards to add the features below.
+A daughter board that stacks on top of the NO2C v0.2.x and v?x boards to add the features below.
 The daughter boards are hybrid surface mount/through hole, see features below for which parts are through hole.

 ### DB1 (Scraped)